TrickyFatCat/TrickyAnimationComponents/README.md

 1. `SetIsRotating` - toggles rotation along XYZ axis;

-### FloatingAnimationComponent
+### OscillationAnimationComponent

-A scene component which creates a floating animation along the chosen axis.
+A scene component which create oscillation animation for location, rotation and scale.

 #### Parameters

+1. `IsEnable` - toggles all the animations;
+2. For location, rotation, scale:
-1. `FloatX` - toggle floating along X axis;
+   1. `AnimateX` - toggle animation along X axis;
-2. `FloatY` - toggle floating along Y axis;
+   2. `AnimateY` - toggle animation along Y axis;
-3. `FloatZ` - toggle floating along Z axis;
+   3. `AnimateZ` - toggle animation along Z axis;
-4. `Frequency` - determines the animation speed;
+   4. `Amplitude` - determines the animation amplitude for each axis;
-5. `Amplitude` - determines the position offset;
+   5. `Frequency` - determines the animation frequency for each axis;

 #### Functions